Installation & configuration guides#

 Can I upgrade from TheHive 4.0.x ?#

-Yes, all TheHive 4.x can be updated to TheHive 5; the documentation is coming soon!
+Yes, all TheHive 4.x can be updated to TheHive 5; Find how to update in this dedicated guide.

 I use TheHive 3.x, can I upgrade my data to TheHive 5 ?#